 So, is fresh fruit healthier than frozen?
 The general consensus is, contrary to popular belief, that frozen fruit might actually be better for you than the freshest fruit you could pick up in the grocery store.
 As you may know, all fruits and vegetables tend to be harvested when they are ripe enough.

 They are then transported to the nearest supermarket, often across multiple countries, where they will sit until they are purchased.
 With fresh fruits, they will become more ripe, losing nutrients as it becomes so.
-However, with frozen fruits, the picture is somewhat different.
+However, with frozen fruits, the picture is somewhat different, especially if these fruits were freeze-dried.
 Frozen fruits will be picked at the peak of their freshness when their nutritional value is at the absolute maximum.

 They are then immediately frozen, preserving this level of freshness.
 That means that, when you take that bag of freeze dried strawberries out of the freezer, they are just as fresh and as nutritious as the exact moment they were picked from the bush.
 This is why nutritionists tend to believe that frozen fruit is better for you.